p116/Lab2_TA_Dasha/recipe.md

 6. Mix in a handful of chocolate chunks for extra indulgence.
 7. Line the bottom of the baking pan with parchment paper for easy cake removal.
 8. Pour the batter into a greased and floured 9x13-inch baking pan.
+9. Wait for 10-15 minutes and remove your cookies from the oven
+10. Enjoy your cookies!